What Does the Passenger Arrival Card for Niue Look Like?

 - If you don’t have an occupation or job to fill in the appropriate field, simply put “unemployed”

 - If going to Niue to travel or for a holiday, ticking “holiday” in Section B on the front of the Arrival Card is usually the most appropriate answer.
-Otherwise, your type of permit is an indication for what reason you are visiting, e.g. Study permit, Work permit, etc. See Niue Visa Guide: Do You Need a Visa to Visit Niue? for more information.
+Otherwise, your type of permit is an indication of what reason you are visiting, e.g. Study permit, Work permit, etc. See Niue Visa Guide: Do You Need a Visa to Visit Niue? for more information.

 - For the Customs, Biosecurity and Health sections, answer “yes” if you are unsure of the answer.
 False declarations can incur penalties.
 Get more advice in Arrival Advice: Biosecurity and Customs in Niue.